Elevator: Pre-industrial era

-Industrial era
+Industrial Era

 The development of elevators was led by the need for movement of raw materials, including coal and lumber, from hillsides.
 The technology developed by these industries, and the introduction of steel beam construction, worked together to provide the passenger and freight elevators in use today.
 Starting in coal mines, elevators in the mid-19th century operated with steam power, and were used for moving goods in bulk in mines and factories.
 These devices were soon applied to a diverse set of purposes.
 In 1823, Burton and Homer, two architects in London, built and operated a novel tourist attraction which they called the "ascending room", which elevated customers to a considerable height in the center of London, providing a panoramic view.

 Early, crude steam-driven elevators were refined in the ensuing decade.
 In 1835, an innovative elevator, the Teagle, was developed by the company Frost and Stutt in England.
-It was belt-driven and used a counterweight for extra power.
+It was belt-driven and used a counterweight for extra lifting ability.

-In 1845, Neapolitan architect Gaetano Genovese installed in the Royal Palace of Caserta the "Flying Chair", an elevator ahead of its time, covered with chestnut wood outside and with maple wood inside.
+In 1845, Neapolitan architect Gaetano Genovese installed the "Flying chair", an elevator ahead of its time in the Royal Palace of Caserta.
+It was covered with chestnut wood outside and with maple wood inside.
 It included a light, two benches, and a hand-operated signal, and could be activated from the outside, without any effort by the occupants.
 Traction was controlled by a motor mechanic utilizing a system of toothed wheels.
 A safety system was designed to take effect if the cords broke, consisting of a beam pushed outwards by a steel spring.

 The hydraulic crane was invented by Sir William Armstrong in 1846, primarily for use at the Tyneside docks for loading cargo.
 They quickly supplanted the earlier steam-driven elevators, exploiting Pascal's law to provide much greater force.
 A water pump supplied a variable level of water pressure to a plunger encased inside a vertical cylinder, allowing the platform, carrying a heavy load, to be raised and lowered.
 Counterweights and balances were also used to increase lifting power.